AlexsLemonade/reproducible-research/docs/code-of-conduct.md

 ### Unacceptable behavior

-Examples of unacceptable behavior by participants at any CCDL training event/platform include:
+Examples of unacceptable behavior by participants at any Data Lab training event/platform include:

 - written or verbal comments which have the effect of excluding people on the basis of membership of any specific group